 As the saying goes, necessity is the mother of invention.
-With literally no marketing budget, start-ups are forced to seek optimal ways of find customers, hire the best talent and deliver the highest value.
+With literally no marketing budget, start-ups are forced to seek optimal ways to find customers, hire the best talent and deliver the highest value.

-The term growth hacking is in itself a proof that marketing techniques for start-ups and businesses have greatly matured and have been improvised.
+The term growth hacking is in itself proof that marketing techniques for start-ups and businesses have greatly matured and have been improvised.
 Marketing is no longer just the challenging as getting your name out there.
 And this is where growth hacking comes in.

 One needs to be very creative.
 And at the same time very knowledgeable about their market and industry to effectively make a significant difference.

 Growth Hacking.
 This term was coined by Sean Ellis in 2010.
 He blogged about a growth hacker as “a person whose true north is growth.
 Everything they do is scrutinized by its potential impact on scalable growth”.
 The term was wildly introduced by Andrew Chen through his blog post: “Growth Hacker is the new VP Marketing“.

 Growth hacking is a mindset and it should be the mindset that all start-up entrepreneurs and their employees should embrace.
 Whether you are in the marketing department, engineering, product or sales, everyone knows that the customers are the centre of the business.
 Without customers, the business would not exist.

 Ryan Holiday’s “Growth Hacker’s Marketing,” says that growth hacking starts with “Product Market Fit”.
 Growth hackers believe that their businesses and business models can and should be changed until they are primed to generate explosive reactions from the first people who see them.
 Ryan shared that the growth hacker’s mindset is one where we treat our product and services as something malleable and were able to change and improve until we find its best iteration.

 Growth Hacking by Design